mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

    :lines: 24-29
    :emphasize-lines: 6

-The Service Server must be initialzied with the :code:`create_service()`, as follows, with parameters that should by now be quite obvious to us.
+The Service Server must be initialised with the :code:`create_service()`, as follows, with parameters that should by now be quite obvious to us.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_server_node.py
    :language: python